verdaccio/verdaccio/README.md

 ## Storage

-No CouchDB here.
-This application is supposed to work with zero configuration, so filesystem is used as a storage.
+No CouchDB here. **This application is supposed to work with zero configuration**, so filesystem is used as a storage.

 If you want to use a database instead, ask for it, we'll come up with some kind of a plugin system.